atc0005/elbow/docs/config_scratch_notes.md

 ## Default config

+These values represent the default set of values used to create the `baseConfig` struct.
+They're intended to reflect a sane set of defaults that in most cases would not be overridden by the user, but can be as the situation requires.
+This set of defaults will likely be adjusted once sufficient "field testing" has been performed.

 | Field Name        | Default Value                                                                                                      |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------ |
 | `AppName`         | `Elbow`                                                                                                            |